joisig/joisig.com/_olddrafts/pitching-startup-lessons-learned82-revision-v1-Pitching-your-startup-Lessons-learned.md

 # How to pitch

 I was recently asked to give a talk on how to pitch a startup, and I figured since I’m building a deck and gathering resources for the talk, why not write it up as a blog post.
-You&#8217;ll find the presentation near the bottom of the post.
+You'll find the presentation near the bottom of the post.

-I’m far from the biggest pitching expert in the world, but I’ve pitched [CrankWheel](http://crankwheel.com/?ref=startupresources) on stage at multiple conferences around the world, I’ve won pitching competitions a couple of times, I&#8217;ve pitched to many investors, and I&#8217;ve mentored a lot of startups, so I&#8217;ve seen my share of both good and bad pitches.
+I’m far from the biggest pitching expert in the world, but I’ve pitched [CrankWheel](http://crankwheel.com/?ref=startupresources) on stage at multiple conferences around the world, I’ve won pitching competitions a couple of times, I've pitched to many investors, and I've mentored a lot of startups, so I've seen my share of both good and bad pitches.

 ## Why pitch?